-At a point about twenty-four miles below Wheeling, we came to the largest of the Indian mounds on the Ohio, of which I have spoken in my former "Travels."
-It is between 60 and 70 feet high, rising from a flat terrace of loam, and a very striking object, reminding one, by its shape, of the pyramidal Teocallis of the ancient Mexicans, of which Humboldt has given figures, and which are so well described by Prescott, in his "History of Cor-As we approached Wheeling, the valley of the Ohio became narrower, and the hills, composed of strata of the coal formation, sensibly higher.
-The State of Ohio was on our left hand, or the northern bank of the river, and that of Virginia on our right.
+"Travels."
+It is between 60 and 70 feet high, rising from a flat terrace of loam, and a very striking object, reminding one, by its shape, of the pyramidal Teocallis of the ancient Mexicans, of which Humboldt has given figures, and which are so well described by Prescott, in his "History of Cortes."
+As we approached Wheeling, the valley of the Ohio became narrower, and the hills, composed of strata of the coal formation, sensibly higher.
+The State of Ohio was on our left hand, or on the northern bank of the river, and that of Virginia on our right.
 The flat terrace of loam and gravel, extending everywhere from the base of the hills to the river's bank, forms a picturesque contrast to the steep slope of the boundary hills, clothed partly with ancient timber, and partly with a second growth of trees of less height, which has sprung up where clearings have been made.
-It is worthy of remark, that the materials of the great terrace of loam and gravel become more and more coarse as we approach nearer the mountains between Wheeling and Pittsburg, and at the same time the terrace itself is more and more elevated above the level of the river.
-It appeared to be about 60 feet high near the mouth of the Great Kanawha, and about 80 feet high at Georgetown, 40 miles below Pittsburg, ind us in we came in I have and 70 striking scallis of ares, and roof Cor-Ohio beloal formalit hand, a on our grevery-us a piccolothed
+It is worthy of remark, that the materials of the great tenace of loam and gravel become more and more coarse as we approach nearer the mountains between Wheeling and Pittsburg, and at the same time the terrace itself is more and more elevated above the level of the river.
+It appeared to be about 60 feet high, near the mouth of the Great Kanawha, and about 80 feet high at Georgetown, 40 miles below Pittsburg, which I can only explain by reference to the theory before advanced; namely, by supposing the amount of subsidence, as well as of the subsequent upward movement, to have been blished.

-Vol. ii. p.
+^{} Vol. ii. p.
 32.